 Linux data recovery requires specific knowledge of Linux file systems.

 The EXT file system (along with ReiserFS, JFS, UFS, XFS data recovery and other Linux and Unix file systems) is different from NTFS or FAT.
-DTI DATA has trained engineers in all types of operating systems and file systems.
+DTI Data has engineers trained in all types of operating systems and file systems.
 We have even recovered data from many proprietary systems.
-DTI Data is as comfortable working with Linux and Unix as we are with Windows or Mac.
+DTI Data is as comfortable working with Linux and Unix as we are with Windows and Mac.

 INTEL PLATFORMS – UNIX / LINUX OPERATION SYSTEMS INCLUDING: